helensz98/Interactive-Lab-Hub/Lab 3/README.md

 # You're a wizard, [Jingjun]

-# Hardware problem occurs.
-I Need to replace my SD card (have consulted Professor Ju).
-The lab is therefore incomplete.
+This lab is late because I need to replace my Pi and I have communicated with Professor Ju about this.
+I'm sorry for any inconvenience caused this may have cause.